 How long does the Skyliner Take?

 Realistically, you should give yourself half an hour to get anywhere on the Skyliner; but as we all know by now, this time can change depending on crowds and whether or not there are any issues with the Skyliner itself.
 The longest trip we took from Pop Century to Hollywood Studios was about 20 minutes total, which includes how much time we spent in line as well.
-Overall it was much faster than the buses, which is always a nice change!
-That being said, our lines were always pretty low and we never had to wait very long to board.
+Overall, it is much faster than the buses, which is always a nice change!
+That being said, during the day, our lines have always been pretty low.
+And we’ve never had to wait very long to board.
 Keep in mind though, anything can happen that could cause delays in transportation at Walt Disney World.
 We always recommend allowing for an extra time no matter what type of transportation you’re using.

 Review of the Skyliner at Walt Disney World